13 Treats Kids Can Make Themselves

 Originally conceived by Young Chef’s Academy, National Kids Take Over the Kitchen Day is celebrated every year on September 13.
 With the goals of increasing family mealtimes, healthy eating, and life skills, Kids Take Over the Kitchen Day is a great time for you and your child to roll up your sleeves, put on an apron, and get cooking!

-We’ve gathered 13 recipes your children can try this September that will have them saying, “I did it!”
+We’ve gathered 13 recipes your children can try that will have them saying, “I did it!”

 As you’re easing back into the fall routine, you can beat the morning blues with these fun pancake poppers.
 The measurements can help kids practice their math skills, and then they can enjoy mixing and pouring the batter.
 With this recipe, kids will make doughnut hole-sized pancakes.
 These poppable morning treats can be eaten as part of a balanced breakfast, as a quick snack during the day, or on the way to the bus stop!